-112 Advanced Playwriting (4) By consent.
+112 Advanced Playwriting (4)

+By consent.
 Three-hour advanced playwriting workshop; discussion of student writing and of relevant literary texts.
 May be repeated for credit.
 Prerequisite: Drama 32.
 Same as English WR 112.

-114 Film Writing (4) F, W, S A course in the writing of scenarios, scenes, and scripts for television and films.
+114 Film Writing (4) F, W, S

+A course in the writing of scenarios, scenes, and scripts for television and films.
 Much of the instruction in this course is on a tutorial basis.
 The final project is the completion of a script for a short film.
 May be repeated for credit.

-115A-B-C Filmmaking (4-4-4) A three-quarter course in the practical foundation of Super-8 and 16mm-sound filmmaking, including lighting, sound, direction, cinematography, and editing.
+115A-B-C Filmmaking (4-4-4)

+A three-quarter course in the practical foundation of Super-8 and 16mm-sound filmmaking, including lighting, sound, direction, cinematography, and editing.
 Prerequisite: Drama 114 or consent of instructor.
+Not offered every year.

-116 Film Criticism (4) May be repeated for credit, provided topic changes.
+116 Film Criticism (4)

+May be repeated for credit, provided topic changes.
+Not offered every year.

+117 Russian Stage and Film Drama (4)

+The course will trace the development of the Russian theatre through the Symbolist drama to Futurism and the post-Revolutionary era.
+Attention will be paid to the innovation of twentieth-century stage directors, and masterpieces of the Soviet cinema will be viewed and discussed.
+Open to freshmen.
+Lectures, readings, and discussions in English.
+Same as Russian 130.

+120A-B-C History of Design and Production

+The history of theatrical design and production.
+Scenery, costumings, stage lighting and machinery, and theatre architecture will receive special attention, as will production methods and techniques.

+120A (4) F

+Primitive theatre through Renaissance, and up to the beginning of the eighteenth century.

+120B (4) W

+Eighteenth and nineteenth centuries.